awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 The latest Ubuntu HVM AMIs have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
 Therefore, if you launch an instance with the latest Ubuntu HVM AMI on a supported instance type, enhanced networking with ENA is already enabled for your instance\.
 For more information, see [Testing Whether Enhanced Networking with ENA Is Enabled](#test-enhanced-networking-ena)\.

-If you launched your instance using an older AMI and it does not have enhanced networking enabled already, the following are the general steps to enable enhanced networking with ENA on an Ubuntu instance\.
+If you launched your instance using an older AMI and it does not have enhanced networking enabled already, the following are the general steps to enable enhanced networking with ENA on an Ubuntu instance\.<a name="ubuntu-enhanced-networking-ena-procedure"></a>

 **To enable enhanced networking with ENA on Ubuntu \(EBS\-backed instances\)**

-1. Connect to your instance\.
+1. <a name="ubuntu-enhanced-networking-ena-start-step"></a>Connect to your instance\.

 1. Update the package cache and packages\.